opensource-compliance-gh/plus-messenger-gpl/README.md

 ## Finding 3b: what the unpublished code actually does

 Everything above establishes that the code exists and was never published.
 This section is about what is in it, and it is the point where the licence stops being a formality.
+It is the basis for the warning at the end of this document, and for the argument in [Chapter 17](#chapter-17-conclusion) that the cost of withheld source is measured in what nobody can check.

 **Decompiled 2026-09-02 from the same base APK** (`d332a130…fbbfef`, hash re-verified before decompilation) with `jadx`.
 The `org.telegram.plus` package contains **39 source files and 11,440 lines** of code that appear in no repository.

 ### What it contains

-Not a thin advertising shim.
-A full backend integration:
+It is a full backend integration rather than an advertising shim:

 | Component | What it is |
 |---|---|